litstack/litstack/docs/guide/crud/create-crud.md

-# Create a CRUD-Model
+# Create CRUD-Models

+The `resources/fjord/crud` directory contains all configuration-files for your CRUD-Models.
+Each model has its own file and is set up individually.

 ## CRUD-Wizard

-A CRUD-Model can be created with the following artisan command:
+A CRUD-Model can be created using the following artisan command:

 ```shell
 php artisan fjord:crud